meetoseh/backend/docs/db/stats/daily_reminder_registration_stats.md

     are also deleted
   - `user`: the user explicitly asked to unsubscribe
   - `sms_stop`: the user sent a STOP message to our messaging service
+  - `unreachable`: there is no longer a way to reach the user on this channel, e.g., a users last push token is reassigned and the registration is for push notifications

 ## Schema